-It’s not always easy to tell the difference between an antelope and a deer.
-They are both quadrupedal mammals with antlers and horns on their heads.
+It’s not that easy to know the difference between an antelope and a deer.
+To begin with, they are both quadruped mammals carrying antlers and horns on their heads.
 They’re also well-known for being quick and skittish.

 But how are they different from each other?